percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 .. variable:: wsrep_max_ws_rows

+   :version 5.6.32-25.17: Variable default value changed to ``0`` (no limit)
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes
    :default: 131072 (128K)

-**This variable has no effect!**

-By design,
+   :default: ``0``

-it was supposed to control the maximum number of rows each writeset can contain.
-However, it is hard to predict the number of rows because of the writeset size limit enforced by :variable:`wsrep_max_ws_size`.
+Prior to |Percona XtraDB Cluster| :rn:`5.6.32-25.17` this variable has no effect.
+By design, it was supposed to control the maximum number of rows each writeset can contain.
+However, it was hard to predict the number of rows because of the writeset size limit enforced by :variable:`wsrep_max_ws_size`.

-Codership decided to not implement the limit by rows for now.
-Correct behavior may be implemented in a future release.
-There is a discussion open at https://github.com/codership/mysql-wsrep/issues/257
+In |Percona XtraDB Cluster| :rn:`5.6.32-25.17` the variable has been fixed and can be used to set the maximum number of rows a transaction can update, delete or insert.
+The new default value is ``0``, meaning no limit.

 .. variable:: wsrep_max_ws_size